‘One Piece’ Chapter 963 Spoilers, Recap: Oden Joining Whitebeard Pirates

 — One Piece (@OnePieceAnime) November 16, 2019

-For fans who watched One Piece from start, they are definitely aware that Oden managed to sail with the Whitebeard Pirates, together with his attendants Nekomamushi and Inuarashi.
+For fans who have watched One Piece from start, they are definitely aware that Oden managed to sail with the Whitebeard Pirates, together with his attendants, Nekomamushi and Inuarashi.
 It was revealed by the two Mink leaders in one of the episodes of One Piece Zou Arc.
 However, Oden didn’t become a permanent member of the Whitebeard Pirates.

-Inuarashi revealed that aside from the Moby Dick, they also boarded other ships, including the Oro Jackson which belonged to the late Pirate King Gol D. Roger and the Roger Pirates.
-Oden went on different adventures when he left the Land of Wano and he was one of the few people who reached the island of Raftel and discovered the secrets of the world.
+Inuarashi revealed that aside from the Moby Dick, they also boarded other ships, including the Oro Jackson, which belonged to the late Pirate King Gol D. Roger and the Roger Pirates.
+Oden went on different adventures when he left the Land of Wano, and he was one of the few people who reached the island of Raftel and discovered the secrets of the world.